kzkaed/CSS-Interns/README.md

 ### Sample Project Artifacts

-These students build from scratch a website using html, css and javascript.
+These students coded a website with html, css and javascript.

 __Tristan__